DendrouLab/panpipes-tutorials/docs/refmap_pancreas/Reference_mapping.md

 Reference mapping
 ===================

+**scvi-tools has implemented some changes and as a result old models (scvi-tools<=1.0) require pandas <2.0.
+This will be fixed in a future version of scvi-tools.
+To use an old model in `panpipes refmap` please downgrade pandas.**

 Reference mapping is the process of aligning a new single cell dataset to an existing single cell atlas generated with a deep learning model that allows to see the new data (referred to as query) in the context of a pre-genererated latent space (normally called reference).

 Panpipes supports the use of `scvi-tools` for constructing and leveraging reference models to do query to reference mapping (scvi, scanvi and TotalVI).